lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

 modsim owner should balance priorities of code duplication and repository file count for the needs of the projects and organization.
 While it's tempting to reduce duplication to a minimum, there may be good reasons to provide clean separation between simulation input definitions.
 There is also an on-boarding cost found with many separate, re-usable files and the associated high file count.
+Regardless, the modsim repository directory structure and design choices should be documented in a developer manual with regular updates to match the existing implementation.